ValantineSuh/Webpack/README.md

 # Webpack

 Webpack is an open-source bundler for JavaScript applications.
-It is used in web developmet to bundle JavaScript files along other assets such ass CSS, fonts and images into single or multiple bundles for development in a web browser.
+It is used in web development to bundle JavaScript files along other assets such ass CSS, fonts and images into single or multiple bundles for development in a web browser.

 This project, is a webpack used case, in which we make use of some webpack features such ass `loaders` and `plugins`.
 Some used `loaders` in this project include;